There are always new packages coming out, and others being

 - Microsoft Windows

-You can either use the terminal or the file
+You can use either the terminal or a file

 manager: